bookofproofs/bookofproofs.github.io/_sources/history/19th-century/frege.md

 * Frege's influence in the short term came through the work of Peano, Wittgenstein, Husserl, Carnap and Russell.
 * In the longer term, however, Frege has become a major influence on the development of philosophical logic and the man who seems to have been largely ignored by his contemporaries has been avidly read by many in the second half of the twentieth century, particularly after his works were translated into English.
 * Another statement that one often reads is that Frege was so depressed after Russell's letters that he gave up research.
-* Frege had married Margarete Lieseberg but they never had any children.
-* Frege and his wife did adopt a son, Alfred, who went on to become an engineer, but after Frege's wife died in 1904 he seemed to sink more deeply into himself.
 * Frege, as we have mentioned, was a firm believer of the old style monarchy which operated in the German States before the unification.
 * Frege disliked the move to democracy, and detested it even more as the socialists gained power.
 * For example Thomae, who also taught at Jena, came in for severe personal attacks from Frege.